-There has been an increasing interest in the biomedical industry to improve the design and performance of medical stents for implantation in the human body.
-In this regard, the titanium-based alloy, Nitinol, has become an attractive replacement for the currently used material, stainless steel, due to its improved corrosion resistance in physiological environments, interesting nonlinear mechanical behavior, and thermoelasticity.
-Despite this interest in implementing Nitinol stents, however, little is known about their mechanical performance.
-Indeed, there is considerable industrial activity to develop other medical devices using Nitinol, yet this endeavor is also limited by a current lack of understanding of the structural properties of these alloys.
+There has been increasing interest in the biomedical industry to improve the design and performance of medical stents for implantation in the human body.
+In this regard, the titanium-based alloy Nitinol has become an attractive replacement for the currently used material, stainless steel, due to Nitinol's improved corrosion resistance in physiological environments, interesting nonlinear mechanical behavior, and its thermoelasticity.
+Despite this interest in implementing the use of Nitinol stents, little is known about their mechanical performance.
+Indeed, there is considerable activity to develop other medical devices using Nitinol as well, yet these endeavors, too, are limited by the current lack of understanding of the structural properties of Nitinol alloys.
 In particular, this makes such critical tasks as stress analysis and life prediction somewhat uncertain.
+Moreover, although the simple tension and compression properties of Nitinol are reasonably well characterized, there is very little undersimulated body fluid).
+The effect of cyclic loading on the uniaxial constitutive behavior was investigated at a strain range of 6.4%, and results indicate that the magnitude of available superelastic strain (~5.0%) is maintained even after cyclic softening.
+However, despite the persistence of nucleating the stress-induced martensitic phase after cycling with a maximum strain slightly below the plastic yield point, Nitinol was found to have the lowest fatigue-crack growth resistance of the principal metallic alloys currently used for implant applications. © 1999 John Wiley & Sons, Inc. J Biomed Mater Res, 47, 301-308, 1999.

-Moreover, although the simple tension and compression properties of Nitinol are reasonably well characterized, there is very little understanding or engineering data on its fracture and cyclic fatigue behavior.
-This information is also of importance as failure of a stent in vivo could result in loss of life.
-Accordingly, there is a critical need for materials science studies to understand such vital topics as stress analysis, constitutive behavior, fracture, fatigue and life prediction for medical implant devices involving superelastic materials.
+Key words: Nitinol; stent; fatigue; shape-memory; superelastic standing of, or engineering data on, its fracture and cyclic fatigue behavior.
+Accordingly, there is a critical need for materials science studies that will give us an understanding of such vital topics as stress analysis, constitutive behavior, fracture, fatigue, and life prediction for medical implant devices involving superelastic materials.

-The aim of this paper is to describe a study on the fatigue-crack propagation behavior of superelastic Nitinol, and specifically to discuss the role of a simulated physiological environment on crack-growth rates in this alloy.
+This study examines the fatigue-crack propagation behavior of superelastic Nitinol, specifically focusing on the role of a simulated physiological environment on crack-growth rates in this alloy.